ashokreddy1613/Interview/git.md

 - **Short live branches**:
   - Feature
   - Hotfixes

-How will you resolve the git conflict automatically?
+## Q12: How will you resolve the git conflict automatically?
+To resolve git conflicts automatically, you can use:
+1. Git's built-in merge strategies
+2. Automated merge tools
+3. CI/CD pipeline conflict resolution scripts
+4. Git hooks for pre-merge conflict detection